-In my thirty-plus years as a Family Law attorney, I have found that the predominant and most destructive emotion among parties to a divorce
+In all our years of practicing Family Law, we have found that the predominant and most destructive emotion among parties to a divorce

 case is FEAR